Patrick P. Lee Gives $4 Million to Leading Organizations in Son’s Memory

 Amy Case, MD, FAAHPM, will be the first to hold The Lee Foundation Endowed Chair in Palliative and Supportive Care.
 The secure base of annual funding and resources will enable Dr. Case and her team to provide 24-hour on-call support for inpatients seven days a week and extend their services to its outpatient clinic five days a week.

 “As we seek to be a leader in this field, Patrick’s generous gift will be a tremendous catalyst in launching our comprehensive program for all patients who can benefit from this support, regardless of the stage of their illness.
 The additional resources made possible by this endowment will enable us to improve the quality of life for our patients by treating the whole person, not just their disease,” says Roswell Park President and CEO, Candace S. Johnson, PhD.
-“This is a touching tribute made in memory of his son will impact many lives for years to come.”
+“This touching tribute made in memory of his son will impact many lives for years to come.”

 Canisius College Gift